 Will I have high blood pressure after my baby is born?

-High blood pressure that develops during pregnancy usually returns to normal within a few days after delivery.
+High blood pressure that develops during pregnancy may continue after delivery.
 In some cases, high blood pressure lasts up to six weeks after delivery or can become a long-term condition.
-You may need to continue monitoring your blood pressure, and see your doctor soon after the birth to minimize the effects of hypertension.
+Monitoring blood pressure and seeing the doctor soon after birth may be needed.

-The AHCP offers continued follow up of your blood pressure up until 14 days post-delivery.
+The AHCP offers monitoring of blood pressure for up to 14 days after delivery.